golota60/currency-converter/README.md

 ## Currency Converter

-  This app is a simple currency converter using api.exchangeratesapi.io for all needed data
+  This app is a simple currency converter using api.exchangeratesapi.io for all needed data.
+Demo: https://golota60.github.io/currency-converter/

 ## Installation